jtc27/nba-players-react/README.md

 # NBA Player Search React

+## Deployed

+The app is deployed at [https://nba-players-react.vercel.app](https://nba-players-react.vercel.app)

+## About this Project

 This is a search app for NBA players.
-You can enter a player's name and search for their statistics.
+You can enter a player's name and look up their statistics.
 In the picture below a search for "Curry" gives the following results.

 <img src="https://raw.githubusercontent.com/jtc27/nba-players-react/main/src/images/github-preview/a.png" height="400">